-2.4.2.4 New roof - LR Underlay
+2.4.3.4 New roof - LR Underlay

-When installing POC 500 or PCC 2000 spray foam insulations into a new build pitched roof with a taut breathable LR underlay, the product can only be applied directly to the underlay with the written approval of the LR underlay manufacturer.
-The natural drape of the underlay must be retained in all cases.
-If there is no approval from the LR manufacturer, a breather card, with a water vapour resistance of no greater than 0.25MN.s/g, must be installed between the foam and LR underlay.
+When installing ENERTITE OS 200 spray foam insulations into a new build pitched roof with a taut breathable LR underlay, the product can only be directly applied to the underlay with the written approval of the underlay manufacturer.
+The natural drape of the the underlay must be retained in all cases.
+If the re is no approval from the LR underlay manufacturer, a breather card, with a water vapour resistance of no greater than 0.25MN.s/g, must be installed between the rafters to provide adequate separation gap between the foam and the LR underlay.
 Adequate ventilation must be provided above the LR underlay through the provision of a batten and counter batten or air permeable roof finishes.

-2.4.2.5 LR Underlay on a sarking board.
+2.4.3.5 LR Underlay on a sarking board.

-POC 500 and PCC 2000 spray foam insulation can be applied into the cavity formed by roof rafters and a continuous sarking board when the following ventilation requirements are met.
+ENERTITE OS 200 spray foam insulation can be applied into the cavity formed by roof rafters and a continuous sarking board when the following ventilation requirements are met.
 The roof coverings above the sarking board and breathable LR roof underlay are air permeable or, in the case of impermeable roof coverings, adequate ventilation through the provision of a tiling batten and counter batten exists between the underlay and the roof finishes.
 Continuity of cross ventilation must be maintained, and consideration must be given to avoid creating pockets of stagnant air.
-The foam insulation is trimmed flush with the inside face of the roof rafters prior to installing a VCL and plaster board finish.
+The foam i HR underlay are defined as membranes with a water vapour resistance greater than 0.25 MN.s/g insulation is trimmed flush with the inside face of the roof rafters prior to installing a VCL and plaster board finish.